Lea DeLaria: The U-Haul Joke

+She performs the joke on her album Box Lunch (1997).

 Personal life

 In January 2015, DeLaria became engaged to fashion editor Chelsea Fairless after two and a half years of dating.
 The two met through Fairless's friend, actress Emma Myles, who plays Leanne in Orange is the New Black.
 In January 2017, DeLaria confirmed she and Fairless had separated.